 So you want to know how to write a nonfiction book, that’s great.
-You have taken the first step successfully, congratulations.

 Learning how to write a nonfiction book provides you with the unique opportunity to share a special knowledge or experience that you have.
 It enables you to help others or to become an authority in your industry.

-Where to Begin Learning How to Write a Nonfiction Book
+How to Write a Nonfiction Book